adedomin/csc341-project/gym.md

 At the end, there are people associated with the gym.
 They can be divided into customers and employees.
 Customers have active or inactive memberships and are expected to pay their fees on time.
-Employees are people of a gym that provide services to the gym; they can also be customers as well.
+Employees are people of a gym that provide services to the gym; employees, as a benefit of their employment are provided basic membership for free.
 Trainers are a subset of employees which can teach classes or do individual training sessions with customers.
 For unique constraints, a trainer has a code which is used in other entites to ensure that only trainers are added to classes and services.